ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ```

 > [!NOTE]
-> Note: The developer branch has been created to store useful configurations that may be shared amongst all developers.
+> The developer branch has been created to store useful configurations that may be shared amongst all developers.

 ## Setting up a calibrations directory